ummjevel/Generative-AI-for-beginners-dotnet/02-SetupDevEnvironment/getting-started-ollama.md

-# Setting Up the Development Envionment with Ollama
+# Setting Up the Development Environment with Ollama

 If you want to use Ollama to run local models for this course, follow the steps in this guide.